antononcube/Raku-ML-SparseMatrixRecommender/docs/Performance.md

         - Normalizing the scores.

 **Remark:** Sparse vectors are represented as sparse matrix objects with one row or column.

+Step 3 has a "vector result" alternative -- that is specified with the option `:vector-result`.
+Vector results are formed via the method `Math::SparseMatrix.top-k-elements` which has an efficient implementation in "Math::SparseMatrix::Native".

+**Remark:** Vector results of recommendation computations are useful as intermediate results for computations, like, classification by profile.

+**Remark:** Vector results recommendations can be generalized into algorithms (class methods) that do batch recommendations -- the argument is a list of profiles or matrix representing profiles.

 Obviously, computational performance is influenced at all three steps above.
 The most important and computationally intensive step (i.e. with most operations) is the second one,